 If someone else organizes the event, such as Confab or the School of Visual Concepts, you’ll want to try them first, especially if it’s related to billing or registration.

 Are you looking for slides or video from a presentation or workshop?

 Slides from Presentations

-If I gave the talk very recently: Check my Twitter, or perhaps my Speaker Deck profile.
+If I gave the talk very recently: Check your inbox or the conference website or Slack group or what-have-you, or perhaps my Speaker Deck profile.
 I tend to share slides publicly if it was some sort of main stage or keynote presentation or public online event.
-In most cases, I’ll have also shared a copy of my deck with the organizers, who might be sharing them on a website or in a Slack channel you didn’t realize you had access to 😉

 If I gave the talk a while ago: Your guess is as good as mine.
 It might be on this site, or Speaker Deck or Slideshare, or floating around the ether somewhere.
-If you can recall the name of the event and the billed name of the presentation, I can probably find a copy of the deck if you ask nicely.
-There’s also a chance that a Google search for my name (in quotes) and the name of the presentation (not in quotes) together will reveal some variation of the deck from another event that might suffice.
+If you can recall the name of the event and the name of the presentation as it appeared in the program, I can probably find a copy of the deck if you ask kindly.
+There’s also a chance that a Google search for my name (in quotes) and the name of the presentation (not in quotes) combined will reveal some variation of the deck from another event that might get you by.

 Slides and Resources from Classes and Workshops

 More often than not, these are made directly available via a download link to attendees via an email from me.
 If you did not get an email from me that you were expecting, just send me a note and we’ll see what we can figure out.
 For workshops that are part of a conference program, I’ll often share the deck and resources with them and they will add it to a page on an attendees-only website, or send you an email about it.

 If I know about it and have access to it, I have almost certainly added it to my UX Content Playlist.
 I often don’t have much control over what gets recorded or not and what gets posted or not.
 Sorry.